 Claresys was established in 2008 as a spin-out from the UK Government's Defence Science & Technology Laboratories (Dstl) to exploit Dstl patented designs for highly covert surveillance camera lens systems.

-The company has launched a range of products based on this technology to address the US$13.5bn surveillance market, which is forecast to grow to US$39bn by 2020.
+The company launched a range of products based on this technology to address the surveillance market.

 The initial products launched were aimed at what the industry refers to as Intrusive Surveillance watching people in private locations such as their homes or offices.
 These products include the COSE pinhole lens, which offers 120 degree pan and tilt together with 10x zoom capability, all through a 1mm pinhole with no moving parts.